SixSenseMarine/.github/profile/README.md

 ### Style Guide

 The style guidelines below should be implemented.
 An example of code that conforms to these guidelines is shown [below](#code-example).

+**Folders and Files**

+The following guidelines must be followed in setting up a project or creating new code files:

+* The [PlatformIO](https://platformio.org/) project structure must be used for all libraries.
+When starting a new library, us the 6-Sense Systems [PioTemplate.h](https://github.com/6SenseSystems/PioTemplate/blob/main/lib/PioTemplate/include/PioTemplate.h).
+* All classes must have seperate declaration files in the `/lib/MyLibrary/include/` folder with the definition in the `/lib/MyLibrary/src/` folder.
+* Each class, struct and enum must have its own declaration file (`MyClass.h`) and a definition file (`MyClass.cpp`) for implentation.

 **Namespaces**